nicolewhite/algebra.js/index.md

 ### <a name="expressions-add-subtract"></a> Add / Subtract

-Add integers, fractions, variables, or other expressions to expressions.
+Add or subtract integers, fractions, variables, or other expressions to expressions.

 ```js
 var x = new Expression("x");